Advertisement

 But what does that mean?

-“Nutritional recommendations are based on scientific studies of large groups of people and categorizing them based on things like your sex assigned at birth, age ranges and whether they’re pregnant or breastfeeding,” Zawahri Krasuna explains.
+“Nutritional recommendations are based on scientific studies of large groups of people and categorizing them based on things like your sex, age ranges and whether you’re pregnant or breastfeeding,” Zawahri Krasuna explains.

 “Those study findings get boiled down to reasonable recommendations based on the big picture of what tends to work for those groups.
 It doesn’t necessarily mean that every male needs X and every female needs Y. It’s a general recommendation based on what we know to be true for these groups.”